jaimelpdev/final-project/README.md

    npm install
    ```

-4. Configure the environment variables:

-   - Create a `.env.local` file in the root of the project.
-   - Add the following variables (modify them according to your setup):
-     ```
-     DATABASE_URL=your-database-url
-     NEXT_PUBLIC_API_KEY=your-api-key
-     ```

-5. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev
    ```

-6. Open the application in your browser:
+5. Open the application in your browser:
    ```
    http://localhost:3000
    ```